ashikuzzaman-abir/uss-assessment/README.md

 ### Start Test Procedures

 1. Start the server in one terminal window by running this command `npm run dev`  or `npm run build:start`
 2. Open another terminal window and run this command `npm run test`
-   3. If any of the test fails then `press a` to restart the test script, it fails the test because of the random credential generation library (faker.js), It should work second time.
+3. If any of the test fails then `press a` to restart the test script, it fails the test because of the random credential generation library (faker.js), It should work second time if not in first time.

  ![1707678648958](images/README/1707678648958.png)